moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 After installing the plugin, it can be directly used by users and can be added to the Moodle dashboard and to the Moodle frontpage.

 Initially, it behaves like block_course_overview from moodle core.
-Additionally, news from your courses can be folded and unfolded and courses can be hidden from the course list.
+Additionally, courses can be hidden from the course list.

 To make use of the advanced features of the block, please visit:
 Site administration -> Plugins -> Blocks -> Course overview on campus